What is chemotherapy?

 - 5-fluorouracil (5FU)

 Antimetabolites attack cells at very specific times during the cell cycle, preventing cell division.
-With the exception of Capecitabine, which is given orally, antimetabolites are given by infusion into a vein.
+Capecitabine is a pro-drug which converts to fluorouracil in the tumour.
+With the exception of capecitabine, which is given orally, antimetabolites are given by infusion into a vein.

 Originally derived from the periwinkle plant.
 Inhibits the action of microtubules to stop breast cancer cells dividing and cause cell death.
 Used to treat metastatic breast cancer.